 As usual, though, Prince’s way of “licking his wounds” was to throw himself back into his music.
 He spent the first two months of 1981 recording at his new home studio, 9401 Kiowa Trail in Chanhassen, Minnesota.
 A two-story ranch located on Lake Riley, the Kiowa Trail house was certainly a step up from Prince’s previous home in Orono.
 As his longtime collaborator David “Z” Rivkin later recalled to writer Jake Brown, there was “a big control room, pretty much full blown,” in the basement.
-The recording itself took place in isolated rooms, “more like small booths,” adjoining the control room; but Prince also wired a Yamaha grand piano in the upstairs living room, allowing himself for the first time to record acoustic piano at home (Brown 2010).
+The recording itself took place in isolated rooms, “more like small booths,” adjoining the control room; but Prince also wired a Yamaha CP-70 electric grand piano in the upstairs living room (Brown 2010).